- WHOOP Strap Review

-The result is WHOOP, a clever combination of wearable technology (the WHOOP band) with a membership* that provides professional-quality analytics of your data, paired with a community of like-minded users that includes professional athletes (e.g., NBA players), coaches, trainers and Fortune 500 CEOs.
+The result is WHOOP, a clever combination of wearable technology (the WHOOP Strap) with a membership* that provides professional-quality analytics of your data, paired with a community of like-minded users that includes professional athletes (e.g., NBA players), coaches, trainers and Fortune 500 CEOs.

-WHOOP Band Review
+WHOOP Strap Review

-What is WHOOP?
+What Is WHOOP?

 Contrary to what you might think, WHOOP is not just another fitness strap, like Fitbit.
 It’s also a membership that connects you to a community of like-minded health enthusiasts.

-How Is the WHOOP Band Different?
+How Is the WHOOP Strap Different?

 WHOOP is a high-tech gadget that can guide you through exercise, recovery and sleep.
 For example, it tells you if your body has recovered sufficiently to push it during your next workout, or if it’s better to take it easy for a day.
-It also lets you know how much sleep you’ll need tonight, based on your level of activity during the day and any sleep debt you might have incurred.
+It also lets you know how much sleep you’ll need tonight, based on your level of activity during the day and any sleep debt you might have accrued.

-However, don’t be fooled by WHOOP’s simplicity!
+But don’t be fooled by WHOOP’s simplicity!
 The wearable device packs a ton of sophisticated sensors that can measure your heart’s beats per minute, heart rate variability (HRV), electro-dermal activity, ambient temperature and 3D acceleration.

 I’ll explain what all that means and why it’s important in a bit, so hang tight!

 The key differentiator of WHOOP is that all those sensors collect data 100 times per second (and 24/7), as long as you wear the strap.
 In comparison, the Apple Watch only collects heart-rate data at a high frequency during workouts.
 Otherwise, it only samples your heart rate every few minutes.
 The same is true for most of the other fitness trackers I’ve reviewed, including the Fitbit Versa and Biostrap.